research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 Here you can find the information about the background services that RSD offers and their last status.

 :::tip
-Please check this section from time to time to confirm that information you provided is correct and that RSD background services are able to use provided information in the propper way.
+Please check this section from time to time to confirm that information you provided is correct and that RSD background services are able to use provided information in the proper way.
 :::

 ## The finished page